Locust Manor station

 Locust Manor is a station on the Long Island Rail Road's Atlantic Branch in the Locust Manor neighborhood of Queens, New York City.
 The station is located at Farmers Boulevard and Bedell Street and is 14.0 miles (22.5 km) from Penn Station in Midtown Manhattan.
-The stop serves the Rochdale, Queens section and its Rochdale Village apartment complex, and was also the stop for the racecourse on which Rochdale Village was erected, Jamaica Race Course.
-Today it contains fiberglass populuxe designed shelters on high-level platforms.

-On weekdays, the station is served by Far Rockaway Branch trains and Long Beach Branch trains bypass the station.
-This setup is reversed on weekends.
+The stop serves the Rochdale and Locust Manor sections of Queens – along with its Rochdale Village cooperative apartment complex.